Summit Elevation (m): 3618

 After hours and hours of stressful and painfully slow down climbing we were finally in the last exit gully before the lake.
 Right?
 Wrong!
 As the sun set and we strapped on our headlamps we still weren’t even at the lake yet!
 Wow.
 What followed was a nasty bushwhack in the dark – no trail that we could find!
 We tried desperately to get to the lake but even started to run into cliff bands in the forest!
 Finally we had a stroke of genius / luck and broke onto a hard scree slope on the south side of the lake that ran through the cliffs all the way to the lakeshore.
 We had to guess at the route by now, because it was pitch black out by this point in our day.

 FINALLY we reached the trail going around the climbers right of the lake.
 We started following cairns only to lose them again.
 It was extremely frustrating to bushwhack around Lunette Lake when we knew there was a trail somewhere in all this mess.
 We eventually stumbled on the trail leading back to the truck and after 1.5 hours, at 23:00 we stumbled into the parking lot.

 On the way home at around 01:00 we had to slow down for a pack of wolves crossing highway 93.
-An amazing and rare sight!
-A great way to end an amazing trip – one I won’t soon be forgetting.
-It took us roughly 36 hours truck-to-truck for Strom, Assiniboine and Lunette.
-It felt very, very good to be off the SW face but I miss the ridge already.
-Assiniboine was a great climb with great company.
+An amazing and rare sight and a great way to end an amazing trip – one I won’t be forgetting in my lifetime.
+It took us 36 hours truck-to-truck for Strom, Assiniboine and Lunette.
+It felt very, very good to be off the SW face but I miss the north ridge already.
+Mount Assiniboine was a great climb with great company.
 I look forward to more of these pesky 11000ers – they sure bring out some fresh challenges compared with the scrambles that I’m used to.